jwansek/SmallYTChannelBot/readme.md

 - Edit the configuration file and rename

-- Build the image:
+- Build the images:

-`sudo docker build -t smallytchannelbot:latest .`
+`sudo docker-compose build`

-- Start the container:
+- Start the containers:

-`sudo docker run --name smallytchannelbot --net=host -d smallytchannelbot`
+`sudo docker-compose up -d`

 # TODOs